 I spent as much time as I could talking to people.
 From nurses, classmates, colleagues, to even talkative people sitting next to me on flights.
 Whether done formally through a qualitative forms or casually Discord calls, you can find value through doing this and asking the right questions.

-I recently discovered a type of testing called "Wizard of Oz method".
+After creating this case study, I discovered a type of usability testing called "Wizard of Oz method".
 It works by letting someone behind the scenes work as the system you're trying to test.
 Though I got user feedback on prototypes, I may have gotten even deeper insights by opening this realm of possibility.

 I intentionally chose to make the healthcare worker portal use a dark mode so that the screen wouldn't light up the worker's face and make it look like they were distracted.
 I also chose a sharper and slightly serious and corporate look to convey a sense of trust in users using adapting UI cues from both Material and Carbon.
-That said, I believe there is work to be done in terms of testing regarding this.
+Though this may be pragmatic, it should be investigated further.